-New to Fabula Nova Crystallis: Final Fantasy and need to jumpstart your way in?
+New to Fallout and need to jumpstart your way in?
 Long-time player of the games and completely lost by the story?
-Maybe you even think you’ve got a good handle on the wider story and just want to make sure—or perhaps you have absolutely no idea what’s going on.
-Well, here’s the complete summary of the game plot and all of the supplemental material to give you a more complete understanding of the Fabula Nova Crystallis universe.
+Maybe you even think you’ve got a good handle on the wider story and just want to make sure.
+Well, here’s the complete summary of the game plot and all of the supplemental material to give you a more complete understanding of the Fallout universe.

 As usual, we eagerly welcome any feedback you might have for us, such as additions, changes, and especially any sections that could be streamlined further.

 Note: This is the ultimate spoiler of everything ever, as it takes the pieces from all the games, books, etc., and strings them into one continuous narrative.

 All images are from fallout.wikia.com unless noted otherwise.